Updated for Version 2.6

 Importance of Levelling Albedo

-Level Albedo to 90.
-It is recommended as an investment priority compared to typical atk scaling units.
-Unlike atk scaling units, who get close to ¾ of their base atk from their weapon, Albedo mainly scales off his def and so is much more dependent on his base stats.
-Leveling and ascending Albedo from 80/80 to 90/90 increases his total damage by roughly 16%.
-Therefore, it is highly recommended to upgrade Albedo as part of the process of increasing his damage, more so than for most atk scalers.
+It is recommended to level Albedo to 90 as an investment priority compared to typical ATK scaling units.
+Unlike ATK scaling units, who get close to ¾ of their Base ATK from their weapon, Albedo mainly scales off his DEF and is much more dependent on his base stats.
+Ascending and leveling Albedo from 80/80 to 90/90 increases his total damage by roughly 16%, which is the equivalent of going from C0 to C2.
+Therefore, it is highly recommended to level Albedo as part of the process of increasing his damage, more so than for most ATK scalers.

-Albedo functions mainly on defense.
-While the Burst may make it tempting to use an Atk% sands, as it creates larger numbers that are more obvious, with even the shortest rotations and weapon choices favouring Atk% to the greatest extent, a Def% sands still wins by 5%, which is roughly the margin of 2 substats.
+Albedo functions mainly on Defense.
+While his Burst may make it tempting to use an ATK% Sands, as it creates larger numbers that are more obvious, with even the shortest rotations and weapon choices favoring ATK% to the greatest extent, a DEF% sands still wins by 5%, which is roughly the margin of 2 substats.

 Needs to Burst